-The Yukon and Northern Territories remain one of North America's last great wilderness areas, offering some of the world’s most dramatic and spectacular scenery.
-On this tour we will experience the mystery and vastness of the region, and immerse ourselves in the unique lifestyle of the people.
-We will listen to the legends of the north, the rhythms of the dances and music, learn of local traditions such as bone carving, weaving, embroidery and beadwork, learn about the history and challenges of those who ventured here, and of course sample the regional cuisine.
+Yukon and the Northwest Territories remain one of North America's last great wilderness areas, offering some of the world’s most spectacular scenery.
+On this tour we will experience the mystery and vastness of the region and immerse ourselves in the unique culture of the people.
+We will listen to the legends of the north, the rhythms of the dances and music, learn of local traditions such as bone carving, weaving and beadwork, discover the challenges of those who ventured here and sample the local cuisine.

-From Dawson City we take the iconic Dempster Highway up and beyond the Arctic Circle, all the way to the Beaufort Delta - a remote and sparsely populated region within the Arctic Circle.
-From our base in Inuvik we will take a once-in-a-lifetime sightseeing flight over the Tuktoyaktuk Peninsula and the Mackenzie River Delta, and be among the first to drive the newly built Mackenzie Valley Highway to the Arctic Ocean.
+Then we take the iconic Dempster Highway to the Beaufort Delta - a remote region within the Arctic Circle, and we’ll take an amazing sightseeing flight over the Tuktoyaktuk Peninsula and the Mackenzie River Delta, and drive the newly built Mackenzie Valley Highway to the Arctic Ocean.

-Our tour ends in Yellowknife - capital city of the Northwest Territories on the shore of Great Slave Lake, where we experience the “wild west” period of the mining days.
-We will also enjoy a unique “floating dinner theatre” and some free time to explore the town’s many attractions.
+Our tour ends in Yellowknife - on the shore of Great Slave Lake, where we experience the “wild west” period of the mining days and the majestic beauty of the region.